natalieagus/50005/docs/Problem Set/04-synchronisation.md

 </p>

 <p>
 In the broken interleaving, the producer sets <code>ready = 1</code> and signals <code>cond</code> before the consumer starts waiting.
-Since the consumer uses an <code>if</code> check and misses the signal, it blocks forever.
+Since the consumer checks for the condition outside of a mutex, it checked a stale value and misses the signal so it blocks forever.
+The <code>if</code> check will also cause incorrect behavior due to spurious wakeup
 </p>

 <p>